 As currently structured, this section attempts to list various provisions of the RTO West Tariff with which the Generating Party must comply.
 This approach would inevitably cause many complications because the relevant provisions of the Tariff permeate the entire Tariff document.
 We propose that instead, Section 3 be redrafted to simply obligate the Generating Party to comply with the RTO Tariff, as follows.

-Applicable RTO West Tariff Provisions.
-The provisions of RTO West’s Transmission Tariff listed below shall apply to the operation of the Generating Party’s Covered Generation Facilities.
-Each Party agrees to comply with all applicable provisions of the RTO West Transmission Tariff.

-3.1 Operating and Interconnection Standards.

-3.1.1 General Compliance Obligation.
-Except to the extent that an exemption applies under Section 3.1.2 below and subject to the provisions of Section 4.3 below, each Covered Generation Facility shall comply at all times with the [“technical” requirements specified in applicable sections of the RTO West tariff (to be developed by the technical requirements team)];
+Compliance with RTO West Tariff.
+Except to the extent that an exemption applies under Section 3.1.1 below, each Party agrees to comply with all applicable provisions of the RTO West Transmission Tariff, including but not limited to the operating standards, interconnection standards, transmission scheduling, ancillary services scheduling, maintenance scheduling, emergency redispatch, settlements, payment and dispute resolution provisions specified therein.

-3.1.2 Exemption Procedures.
+3.1.
+Exemption Procedures.
 With respect to any Covered Generation Facility that was in operation before the Transmission Service Commencement Date, the Generating Party may, within 60 days of the effective date of this Agreement, notify RTO West that, because of the configuration, location, or operational characteristics of the Covered Generating Facility, the Generating Party is unable to comply with one or more of the applicable provisions of this Agreement and the RTO West Transmission Tariff.
 Upon RTO West’s receipt of notice from the Generating Party under this Section 3.1.2, the Covered Generating Facility shall be excused from compliance with this Agreement, subject to the following limitations and obligations:

 each Covered Generation Facility identified in the Generating Party’s notice shall be excused only with respect to the particular operating and interconnection standards with which the Covered Generating Facility is unable to comply because of limitations caused by its configuration, location, or operational characteristics, and only to the extent of those limitations;